werqwise/sensor_node/README.md

 3. Connect Bridge Node to any USB port of the Raspberry Pi and then run the Firmware.
 4. There could be unlimited number of sensor nodes in the mesh network.

+## How to Flash Firmware Binary using esptool
+[Video](https://youtu.be/PEvJFrWCtIc) for flashing firmware binary using esptool

 ## Web App <a name="webapp"></a>
 ```diff
 + For future use